aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your lambda functions will need read and write access to it.

-As of now, Amazon DynamoDB is the only supported persistent storage layer, so you'll need to create a table first.
+We currently support Amazon DynamoDB and Redis as a storage layer.
+This example demonstrates how to create a table in DynamoDB.
+If you want to use Redis, please go to the section [RedisPersistenceLayer](#redispersistencelayer)

 **Default table configuration**